Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum

-Consider a modified quantum algorithm for the $st$-connectivity algorithm based on Remark~\ref{rem:spanSTCentrality}.
-We define $U_{st}(Q)$, $Q\subseteq F$ as the quantum $st$-connectivity algorithm for graph $H_{Q\cup\{s,t\}}$.
+Consider a modified quantum algorithm for \emph{st}-connectivity algorithm based on Remark~\ref{rem:spanSTCentrality}.
+We define $U_{st}(Q)$, $Q\subseteq F$ to be the quantum \emph{st}-connectivity algorithm for graph $H_{Q\cup\{s,t\}}$.
 This requires a small alteration to the projection $\Pi_x$, Equation~\eqref{eq:Pi_x}.
 We replace $\Pi_x$ with,

-This can often be done efficiently.
+This can be done efficiently.
 Instead of directly using the adjacency bit $x_{uw}$, we use the binary value $x_{uw}\land b^Q_u \land b^Q_w$.
 Note that this implementation allows us to perform the calculation for all $Q\subseteq F$ in superposition.
 The modification makes the algorithm easily compatible with the Shapley value algorithm.

-The base quantum algorithm for $st$-connectivity only has a success probability of $9/10$ (Theorem~\ref{thm:quantumSTconnectivity}).
-This is insufficient, as demonstrated by Lemma~\ref{lem:badValueFunction}.
-However, it is possible to improve our accuracy with logarithmic factor increase to time and space complexity; we repeatedly perform the quantum $st$-connectivity algorithm and take the majority answer (Lemma~\ref{lem:majVotePower}).
-In particular, assuming a desired error $\kappa$, we can apply $U_{st}(Q)$ (Remark~\ref{rem:spanSTCentrality}) $n\in\mathcal{O}(\log\kappa^{-1})$ times independently and take the majority vote.
+The base quantum algorithm for \emph{st}-connectivity only has a success probability of $9/10$ (Theorem~\ref{thm:quantumSTconnectivity}).
+This is insufficient, as is demonstrated in Lemma~\ref{lem:badValueFunction}.
+However, we can improve our accuracy with logarithmic factor more time and space complexity by repeatedly performing the quantum \emph{st}-connectivity algorithm and taking the majority answer (Lemma~\ref{lem:majVotePower}).
+In particular, assuming a desired error $\delta$, we can apply $U_{st}(Q)$ (Remark~\ref{rem:spanSTCentrality}) $n\in\mathcal{O}(\log\delta^{-1})$ times independently and take the majority vote.
 We begin with,